 Welcome to my website and my novels, including the Hanni Winter series which is the newest of the pack.
 I write books set primarily in Berlin, covering the period from 1933 up to the fall of the Berlin Wall and dealing with the long shadows left by war.
 I am a story lover as well as a story writer and this period really fascinates me.
 Writing about it also means that I get to spend a lot of time in Berlin, which is my second favourite city - my favourite is Buenos Aires.

 I am from the North of England but now live very happily in Glasgow with my American husband.
-Both my children have left home (one to London and one to Berlin) which may explain why I am finally writing.
 If I'm not at my desk you'll most probably find me in the cinema, or just follow the sound of very loud music.

-I'd love to hear from you and there are lots of ways you can find me, so jump in here via my contact page or on my Cat Hokin FB page or on twitter @cathokin
+I'd love to hear from you and there are lots of ways you can find me, so jump in via my website https://www.catherinehokin.com/ or at my Cat Hokin FB page, my Twitter @catherinehokinwriter or on Instagram @cathokinauthor

 And I know one thing more - that the Europe of the future cannot exist without commemorating all those, regardless of nationality, who were killed at that time with complete contempt and hate...
 Andrzej Szczypiorski, Prisoner

-the outskirts of Berlin whose liberation took place seventy four years ago today,
+concentration camp on the outskirts of Berlin whose liberation took

 emotions they engender.

-"undesirables" during the prettifying of Berlin that formed the background
+imprison "undesirables" during the prettifying of Berlin that formed

 To read the remainder of this article, please click here